About

 What we hope it becomes

-The dashboard is the front door.
+The career advisor is the front door.
+The dashboard is the live tech labor-market signal behind it.
 The reports — when they ship — are the interpretation: analyst-written briefings that connect dots across multiple categories, structured as summary, sections, and a watch-list of leading indicators.

 We're not trying to be Bloomberg, and we're not trying to be a crystal ball.
 We're trying to be the thing you check once a day so you don't have to read everything else — and the thing you turn to when you're staring down a decision (a strategic bet, a career move) and need a structured read of the noise.